akkartik/mu/Readme.md

 <img alt='fahrenheit to celsius' src='html/f2c-1.png'>

-Recipes can specify headers showing their expected ingredients and products, separated by `->` (unlike the `<-` in *calls*).
+Functions can specify headers showing their expected ingredients and products, separated by `->` (unlike the `<-` in *calls*).

 Since Mu is a low-level VM language, it provides extra control at the cost of